There are now 3 possible online modes for units:

 - Unit rules

-- CITS3402 High Performance Computing, SHPC4002 High Performance Computing
+- CITS3402 High Performance Computing and SHPC4002 Advanced Computational Physics

 To be advised by the School of Computer Science and Software Engineering.